timfuller1998-glitch/Fuller-Feuds/replit.md

-# Kirk Debates Platform
+# Opinion Feud Platform

 ## Overview
-Kirk Debates is a modern platform designed to facilitate meaningful discussions on important topics.
+Opinion Feud is a modern platform designed to facilitate meaningful discussions on important topics.
 It combines traditional text-based debates with live streaming capabilities and AI-powered insights.
 Users can create and participate in debates, share opinions, and engage in real-time discussions across multiple formats.
 The platform features topic-based debate matching that automatically connects users with opposing viewpoints, privacy controls for debate participants, AI-generated cumulative opinions that summarize community perspectives and track debate sentiment, and support for attaching reference links to opinions to cite sources.

 ## User Preferences
 Preferred communication style: Simple, everyday language.